cocotb/cocotb/docs/source/quickstart.rst

 Viewing the waveform
 ===================
 To view a waveform it must be generated by the simulator, this is not enabled by default.
-This "flag" can be set with ``WAVES=1`` with make, or the ``waves=True`` argument for the runner.
+This "flag" can be set with :make:var:`WAVES` (``WAVES=1``) with make, or the ``waves=True`` argument for the runner.

 The generated waveform file will be located in the :file:`sim_build/` directory unless otherwise specified.
-The waveform fileformat generated will vary depending on the simulator used.
+The waveform file format generated will vary depending on the simulator used.
-Not all fileformats are supported by all waveform viewers.
+Not all file formats are supported by all waveform viewers.
-Some fileformats allow easy conversion back and forth.
+Some file formats allow easy conversion back and forth.
 Mileage may vary.

-Two free waveform viewers commonly used are `GTKWave <https://gtkwave.github.io/gtkwave/index.html>`_ or the newer `Surfer <https://surfer-project.org>`_.
+For simulators that do not have a built-in waveform viewer, `GTKWave <https://gtkwave.github.io/gtkwave/index.html>`_ or the newer `Surfer <https://surfer-project.org>`_ exist as an alternative.

 This example is by default using the `Icarus Verilog <https://steveicarus.github.io/iverilog/>`_ simulator.
-``.fst`` file format is generated by default and can be opened with either GTKWave or Surfer.
+The ``.fst`` file format is generated by default and can be opened with either GTKWave or Surfer.